 The Elevation of the Cross has been traced to one of the most powerful Basque clans in San Luis Potosí.
 In the nineteenth century, numerous Spaniards made the arduous voyage across the Atlantic to strike it rich.
 After the devastating wars of independence and the Mexican Revolution, during a time of growing anti-Spanish sentiment, many individuals returned to Spain and shipped back important artworks.
 The Elevation of the Cross remained in the same family in Spain since the early twentieth century.

 Acquired as part of the 30th annual Collectors Committee, which took place over April 15 and 16, 2016, the work adds another dimension to LACMA's expanding collection of Spanish colonial art.
-The painting will be on view in LACMA’s upcoming exhibition The Triumph of Painting in Eighteenth-Century Mexico, scheduled to open in 2017.
+The painting will be on view in LACMA’s upcoming exhibition Painted in Mexico, 1700–1790: Pinxit Mexici, scheduled to open in 2017.
 Co-organized with Fomento Cultural Banamex, Mexico City, the show will subsequently travel to the Metropolitan Museum of Art, New York.